EyasuTeshome/shifttracker/orientation/tools-your-student-dashboard.md

 - From which page do I join my daily meetings?
 - Where can I submit feedback?
-- Where can I see my attendance record?
+- Where can I see my attendance and engagement record?
 - Where can you see what activities I need to submit in a day?